adaRn/nf-hstd-copy-01/content/_index.md

         title: Automated backup strategies.
       - actions: []
         content: >-
-          You'll never see encrypted connection error.
+          You'll never see any encrypted connection errors.
 Unifi-hosted.com automates the entire process.
 Your server is equipped with Letsencrypt SSL certificate **by default**.
         image: /images/feature3.png
         title: SSL certificates.
     section_id: features
     subtitle: >-
       We love Ubiquiti products.
-We are amazed by how easy to use they are.
-We were fed up with how difficult it is to get it up and running.
+We are amazed by how easy to use they are, but we were fed up with how difficult they are to get it up and running.
     title: Features
     type: featuresblock
   - actions: